cabauman/Rx.Net-ReactiveUI-CheatSheet/RxNet.md

 > [Lee Campbell](https://stackoverflow.com/a/14460634/5984310): The reason I really don't like Subjects, is that is usually a case of the developer not really having a clear design on the problem.
 Hack in a subject, poke it here there and everywhere, and then let the poor support dev guess at WTF was going on.
 When you use the Create/Generate etc methods you are localizing the effects on the sequence.
 You can see it all in one method and you know no-one else is throwing in a nasty side effect.
 If I see a subject fields I now have to go looking for all the places in a class it is being used.
 If some MFer exposes one publicly, then all bets are off, who knows how this sequence is being used!
 Async/Concurrency/Rx is hard.
 You don't need to make it harder by allowing side effects and causality programming to spin your head even more.

 > [Sergey Aldoukhov](https://stackoverflow.com/q/9299813/5984310): People who frequent the RX forum know that E.Meijer does not like Subjects.
 While I have a deepest respect to RX creator's opinion, I have been using Subjects quite extensively in multiple projects for a couple of years and haven't had any architectural problem or a bug because of them.<br />
-[Ana Betts](https://stackoverflow.com/a/9301923/5984310): Erik Meijer is thinking in a purely functional way - Subjects are the mutable variables of Rx.
+[Ani Betts](https://stackoverflow.com/a/9301923/5984310): Erik Meijer is thinking in a purely functional way - Subjects are the mutable variables of Rx.
 So, in general usage he's right - using Subjects is sometimes a way to cop out of Thinking Functionally, and if you use them too much, you're trying to row upstream.
 However!
 Subject are extremely useful when you're interfacing with the non-Functional world of .NET.
 Wrapping an event or callback method?
 Subjects are great for that.
 Trying to put an Rx "interface" onto some existing code?
 Use a Subject!

 > [Bart De Smet](https://stackoverflow.com/a/12049997/5984310): Whenever you need to create an observable out of thin air, Observable.Create should be the first thing to think of. in a lot of cases, there's already a built-in primitive in Rx that does exactly what you need.
 For example, there's From* factory methods to bridge with existing concepts (such as events, tasks, asynchronous methods, enumerable sequence), some of which using a subject under the covers.
 For multicasting logic, there's the Publish, Replay, etc. family of operators.